-The population of Liechtenstein almost doubled between 1970 and 2018 to 38'380.
-Over the same period, the number of persons employed in Liechtenstein more than tripled to 39'660, i.e. there are now about as many employees as there are inhabitants, compared to only about half as many employees as inhabitants in 1970.
-In 2017 for the first time there were more employees than inhabitants, the ratio in 2018 was 103.3%.
-In comparison, this ratio in 2017 was 59.0% in Switzerland, 48.3% in Austria, 53.5% in Germany, and 71.9% in Luxembourg.
+The population of Liechtenstein almost doubled between 1970 and 2017 to 38,111.
+Over the same period, the number of persons employed in Liechtenstein more than tripled to 38,810, i.e. there are now about as many employees as there are inhabitants, compared to only about half as many employees as inhabitants in 1970.
+In 2017 for the first time there were more employees than inhabitants, with a ratio of 101.8%.
+In comparison, this ratio in 2016 was 54.7% in Switzerland, 48.1% in Austria, 53.1% in Germany, and 68.7% in Luxembourg.
 Employment has tended to increase even during the years of the financial, euro, and debt crises as well as during the strong Swiss franc, and it was almost unaffected by the sharp drops in GDP in certain years.
-This is less due to the labour force participation of domestic residents, but rather primarily due to the sharp increase in cross-border commuters to Liechtenstein: The labour force participation rate in 2016 was 73.5% in Liechtenstein, 83.9% in Switzerland (for the labour force aged 15 to 64), the EU-average was 71.1% (for the labour force aged 20 to 64).
+This is less due to the labour force participation of domestic residents (in 2015, the labour force participation rate was 73.7% in Liechtenstein, 83.8% in Switzerland, and 70.1% in the EU), but rather primarily due to the sharp increase in cross-border commuters to Liechtenstein.